Preventing Diabetes Mellitus Complications

 Medical appointments and vaccines

-Schedule and keep yearly physical exams and eye exams.
-Your health care provider will tell you how often you need medical visits depending on your diabetes management plan.
-Keep all follow-up visits as told.
-This is important so possible problems can be identified early and complications can be avoided or treated.
+Have yearly physical exams and eye exams.
+Your health care providers will tell you how often you need to see them.
+It may depend on your diabetes plan.

-- Every visit with your health care provider should include measuring your:
+- Every visit with a health care provider should include a measure of:

 At least 2 times a year, if you are meeting your treatment goals.

-Your blood lipids (lipid profile) should be checked yearly.
-You should also be checked yearly for protein in your urine (urine microalbumin).
+Your blood lipids (lipid profile) should be checked once a year.
+You should also be checked once a year for protein in your urine (urine microalbumin).

-If you have type 1 diabetes, get an eye exam 3–5 years after you are diagnosed, and then once a year after your first exam.
+If you have type 1 diabetes, get an eye exam within 5 years after you are diagnosed.
+Get an exam once a year after that first exam.

-If you have type 2 diabetes, get an eye exam as soon as you are diagnosed, and then once a year after your first exam.
+If you have type 2 diabetes, get an eye exam as soon as you are diagnosed.
+Get an exam once a year after that first exam.

-A pneumonia (pneumococcal) vaccine and a hepatitis B vaccine.
-If you are age 65 or older, you may get the pneumonia vaccine as a series of two separate shots.
+A pneumonia vaccine and a hepatitis B vaccine.
+If you are 65 years or older, you may get the pneumonia vaccine as a series of two shots.

-Ask your health care provider which other vaccines may be recommended.
+Ask your health care provider what other vaccines you may need to get.

 Lifestyle